-Now back in the office I sketch out the problem, define abstract concepts and creatively think about the problem, in short: brainstorm.
+Now back in the office I sketch out the problem, define abstract concepts, and creatively think about the problem, in short: brainstorm.
 It's not possible or reasonable to think about data structures and business logic at this point.
 It only matters that you've got a good picture of the problem and try to think out of the box to solve the pain points that you've extracted in the first talk.

 Show your ideas that you've brainstormed.
 They don't have to be elaborate or complex (although they should not be completely out of touch with the problem being solved), but it will show the client that you've thought about the problem and are motivated to solve it in creative ways.
-This talk is also very good to motivate the client to think about possible solutions, although they should not think about implementation details - e.g. they've heard about Angular.js and insist on it despite the fact that they haven't communicated it as a requirement and don't really know what it is - the focus should be shifted towards problem solving, not towards engineering.
+This talk is also very good to motivate the client to think about possible solutions, although they should not think about implementation details - e.g. they've heard about Angular and insist on it despite the fact that they haven't communicated it as a requirement and don't really know what it is - the focus should be shifted towards problem-solving, not towards engineering.

 If the problem is well-defined, prepare a list of possible solutions and what advantages and disadvantages they have.
-List all possible solutions with a small description and pro and cons and finish with a conclusion that favors a specific solution in a reasonable way.
+List all possible solutions with a small description and pros and cons and finish with a conclusion that favors a specific solution in a reasonable way.

-Most of the time a CEO doesn't care about the details, they have a problem with some requirements, a deadline and a budget (also known as the project management triangle).
+Most of the time a CEO doesn't care about the details, they have a problem with some requirements, a deadline, and a budget (also known as the project management triangle).
 Giving them a simple and effective way to make a decision is part of the consulting service.

-After I've found a common ground with the client, the first UML diagrams can be drawn and the use cases can be defined.
-In this step it is essential to understand the problem profoundly, because the technical analysis should find edge cases that the client is not aware of e.g. do their employees have IDs that identify them without ambiguity or can two guys named "Jon Snow" with the same birthday cause a problem?
+After I've found a common ground with the client, the first diagrams can be drawn and the use cases can be defined.
+In this step it is essential to understand the problem profoundly because the technical analysis should find edge cases that the client is not aware of e.g. do their employees have IDs that identify them without ambiguity or can two guys named "Jon Snow" with the same birthday cause a problem?

-If there is data provided by the client, make sure that everything is clearly structured and there are not inconsistencies.
+If there is data provided by the client, make sure that everything is clearly structured and there are no inconsistencies.
 If an error happens here, this can multiply the time efforts of the project.

-In this talk you're the one who's mainly talking and asking questions.
+In this meeting, you're the one who's mainly talking and asking questions.
 Describe all problems using colloquial language and sketch solutions.
 The important part is that the client has to choose which solutions for those technical obstacles should be preferred and he should be well-informed about the trade-offs.
 This is important if you ever encounter a problem due to technical limitations of the chosen solution in the future, so make sure that you've explained all the disadvantages in great detail - communication is important to seed understanding of every step for both sides.

-In order to minimize confusion, try to use the design specification if the corporate design of the client defined UI elements without investing too much time styling the prototype.
+In order to minimize confusion, try to use the design specification if the corporate design of the client-defined UI elements without investing too much time styling the prototype.
 This prototype is important to further verify that you've understood the problem and have a working solution in a PoC-manner.

 Demonstrate the prototype.
-Most of the prototype should be nothing more than a click dummy, so be sure to fill the demonstration with vivid verbal explanations what would happen in the final product.
+Most of the prototype should be nothing more than a click dummy, so be sure to fill the demonstration with vivid verbal explanations of what would happen in the final product.

 Don't get caught up in the details and make sure that the client is not pedantically searching for inconsistencies in the prototype and explain the purpose of the demonstration.

-At this point the client decides if he likes the solution that was chosen in the first conversations, so it's important to listen to criticism carefully.
+At this point, the client decides if he likes the solution that was chosen in the first conversations, so it's important to listen to criticism carefully.
 The good thing about building a prototype is that your pride can't be offended, because you've not given 100% yet - getting emotional due to criticism is unprofessional, but unfortunately not too uncommon, so it can be good to have this bumper first.

 Now it's time to